 During December 2020, the Company issued a stock option grant to its new chief executive officer (the "CEO") to purchase up to 2,000,000 shares of the Company's common stock (the "CEO Option") at the exercise price on the grant date of \$3.00 per share.
-The CEO Option was issued outside of the 2020 Plan and is subject to the following vesting schedule; 25% of the CEO Option will become vested and exercisable on the first anniversary of December 14, 2020 and the balance will become vested and exercisable in equal monthly installments over the following thirty-six months, subject to the CEO's continuous employment with the Company.
-However, the CEO Option is subject to the following accelerated vesting: (i) if the Company receives tentative approval by the FDA of the Company's New Drug Application for LIQ861 prior to June 30, 2022, and the CEO is actively employed by the Company on such date, then 25% of the then-unvested portion of the CEO Option shall become vested and exercisable as of the date of the FDA's approval; and (ii) if the Company achieves commercial availability of the subcutaneous Treprostinil product with cartridge supplies sufficient to support the market for one year by December 31, 2021, and the CEO is actively employed by the Company on such date, then 25% of the date the Company can document by competent proof to the Board of the achievement of such milestone.
+The CEO Option was issued outside of the 2020 Plan and is subject to the following vesting schedule: 25% of the CEO Option will become vested and exercisable on the first anniversary of December 14, 2020 and the balance will become vested and exercisable in equal monthly installments over the following thirty-six months, subject to the CEO's continuous employment with the Company.
+However, the CEO Option is subject to the following accelerated vesting: (i) if the Company receives tentative approval by the FDA of the Company's New Drug Application for LIQ861 prior to June 30, 2022, and the CEO is actively employed by the Company on such date, then 25% of the then-unvested portion of the CEO Option shall become vested and exercisable as of the date of the FDA's approval; and (ii) if the Company achieves commercial availability of the subcutaneous Treprostinil product with cartridge supplies sufficient to support the market for one year by December 31, 2021, and the CEO is actively employed by the Company on such date, then 25% of the then-unvested portion of the CEO Option shall become vested and exercisable as of the date the Company can document by competent proof to the Board of the achievement of such milestone.
 In addition, the CEO Option will become 100% vested upon certain change of control transactions.
-As of March 31, 2021, these milestones had not been achieved.
+As of June 30, 2021, these milestones had not been achieved.